Toledo Head-on Collision Lawyer

 When determining fault in a head-on collision, the authorities look at who had the right of way.
 They look at stop signs, failure to yield to oncoming traffic, and any red-light, green-light situations, especially in busy locations.

 Both parties can argue that they had the green light.
-In that situation, the authorities obtain the light sequencing to identify the most likely sequence, meaning how long the one party had a green light or a yellow light, versus when one was green, the other would be yellow or red.
+In that situation, the authorities obtain the light sequencing to identify the most likely sequence, meaning how long one party had a green light or a yellow light, versus when one was green, the other would be yellow or red.
 Witness statements and accident reconstruction can be used to determine the liability for red-light, green-light situations.
 Witnesses can present conflicting testimonies that make it difficult to prove who is at fault.

 Contact Us for a Free Case Evaluation